Tof-Arei/lcms/README.md

 - (Almost) fully translatable, comes with a free (untested) french translation

+More informations:
-- See doc/Readme.txt for the installation procedure.
+- doc/Readme.txt for the installation procedure.
-- See doc/Todo.txt for planned updates, features and swearing
+- doc/Todo.txt for planned updates, features and swearing